JamieMason/ImageOptim-CLI/CONTRIBUTING.md

 You'll need to run `npm install` after checking out the project.

 All editing is done in /src with
-/bin/* and /README.md being generated from those files through running `grunt build`.
+/bin/* and /README.md being generated from those files through running `npm run build`.

-Alternatively, running `grunt watch` once will run `grunt build` for you whenever you save a file in /src.
+Alternatively, running `npm run watch` once will run `npm run build` for you whenever you save a file in /src.